exivity/actions/README.md

 ### `mode`

+**Optional**
-**Optional** _Options: `docker` or `host`, defaults to `host`_ Whether to run PostgreSQL as a Docker container or start the server installed on the host
+_Options: `docker` or `host`, defaults to `host`_
+Whether to run PostgreSQL as a Docker container or start the server installed on the host.

 ### `version`

+**Optional**
+_Default: 12.3_
-**Optional** _Default: 12.3_ The PostgreSQL version to use.
+The PostgreSQL version to use.
 Currently, only 12.3 is supported.
 Only available when using Docker.

 ### `password`

+**Optional**
-**Optional** _Defaults to "postgres"_ The password for the postgres user in de database, currently only works with host mode.
+_Defaults to "postgres"_
+The password for the postgres user in de database, currently only works with host mode.

 ## Example usage